 Following receipt of a comprehensive report on Sredersas’ past, we have removed the naming plaque within the Gallery acknowledging him.
 Printed materials referencing Bob Sredersas and his gift are no longer publicly available within the Art Gallery.

-As part of their commitment to support ongoing educational opportunities Wollongong City Council is working with the Sydney Jewish Museum to offer a community talk presented by Sydney Jewish Museum’s Resident Historian Emeritus Professor Konrad Kwiet who wrote the comprehensive report into Sredersas.
-The talks will be held in the new year and further details will be provided on Council’s website.
+We are committed to supporting educational opportunities and worked with the Sydney Jewish Museum to present a public lecture on 30 March 2023 by Sydney Jewish Museum’s Resident Historian Emeritus Professor Konrad Kwiet who wrote the comprehensive report into Sredersas.

 We continue to work through other opportunities to build community knowledge, such as updating the Gallery’s online catalogue, with ongoing advice and support from the Sydney Jewish Museum and the Jewish Board of Deputies.

-To learn more or read the comissioned report please see Council's media release
+To learn more or read the commissioned report please see Council's media release.